Corporate Video in 2018: The Definitive Guide

 The easy answer…

 It depends.
-There are pros and cons of the three main video hosting options.
+There are pros and cons of four video hosting options.
 The Weidert group pulled together a comparison for the group.

 - 1.3 billion people.